 Budgets for travelling in Canada can vary greatly.
 This depends on where you want to go, what you want to see and do, how you want to travel and the level of comfort you expect in your accommodations.

 Canada is a highly developed country.
 As such many day-to-day expenses such as meals and accommodation can range in price greatly.
-Additionally fuel prices in Canada can be relatively expensive.

 Here are a few ideas of what to expect in planning your budget to travel to Canada.